With the news of the passing of Diana Rigg today, I thought I would tell you of a time when her world and mine intersected.

-Diana Rigg as Eliza Doolittle…She is to the left.
+Diana Rigg as Eliza Doolittle…She is 2nd in from the left.

 It was standing room only – apparently it was the play to see in London at the time.
 Which was just as well, because (a) I was in jeans and a ski parka and I really wasn’t dressed for the theater and (b) as an E-4 didn’t have a lot of money in my pocket.

 I think they charged me a few pounds (3?) and for the next couple of hours I stood in the back mesmerized by Diana and her cast members.

 Apparently Diana was a good human being too.